Generalized recursive atom ordering and equivalence to CL-shellability: Further results, remarks, and open questions

 Recall that a \textbf{d-complex} is a polyhedral complex whose maximal faces are all of dimension $d$ for a fixed $d$.
 The \textbf{face lattice} $L(\Delta )$ of a $d$-complex $\Delta $ is the partial order on its cells in which one cell is less than or equal to another if the former is in the closure of the latter, with a unique minimal element $\hat{0}$ representing the empty cell and with an additional maximal element denoted by $\hat{1} $ appended if there is not a unique maximal cell in $\Delta $.

 \begin{prop} Shellability of a $d$-complex $\Delta $ is equivalent to $L(\Delta )$ admitting a self-consistent dual CC-labeling.
-This is also equivalent to $L(\Delta )$ admitting a self-consistent dual topological CL-labeling. \end{prop}
+This is also equivalent to $L(\Delta )$ admitting a self-consistent dual TCL-labeling. \end{prop}

 \begin{proof} We use Bj\"orner's result from \cite{Bj84} that a $d$-complex $\Delta $ is shellable if and only if its face lattice $L(\Delta )$ is dual CL-shellable.
-We combine this with Theorem \ref{TFAE-theorem} applied to $L(\Delta )^*$, giving the equivalence of CL-shellability to self-consistent topological CL-shellability and to self-consistent CC-shellability. \end{proof}
+We combine this with Theorem \ref{TFAE-theorem} applied to $L(\Delta )^*$, giving the equivalence of CL-shellability to self-consistent TCL-shellability and to self-consistent CC-shellability. \end{proof}

 As an application of Bj\"orner's aforementioned result from \cite{Bj84}, we may deduce directly from Theorem \ref{uncrossing-is-CL} that the $d$-complexes having the uncrossing posets as their posets of closure relations are shellable complexes.
-The recursive nature of the definition of shelling for polyhedral complexes means that in particular this yields shellability of the boundary of the unique maximal cell in such a $d$-complex.
+The recursive nature of the definition of shelling for polyhedral complexes in particular thereby yields shellability of the boundary of the unique maximal cell in these $d$-complexes coming from uncrossing orders.